LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.1 - Fundamental/Operators/Spread and Rest/The rest `...` Operator.md

 ---
-tags: js, destructuring, term, fundamental
+tags:
+  - js
+  - destructuring
+  - term
+  - fundamental
 ---

 In JavaScript, **"the rest"** typically refers to the **rest syntax** (`...`) used in functions, arrays, or objects to collect remaining values.